 The laws that guide the transition have to reflect the scarcity, inequity, and conflict that is presently part of our existence.
 The laws have to address both existing overshoot, and a rapidly increasing overshoot resulting from the earth's rapidly decreasing carrying capacity (e.g. fossil fuel loss.)
 These laws also have to reflect the changes resulting from a plan to empty 98% of the world from human impacts.
 Also that the present in place world population is not migrating to the special city/states and living under the new laws but mostly living in their present places under the old rules.
 For example, equity holdings, religions, races, languages and customs will all be held by the populations outside the city states until each disappears through old age death.

-1) Civil control over number of global births each year.
+Control over the total number of global births each year.

-5) Civil control of the earth's exhaustible e.g. fossil fuels or dilute-ables e.g. phosphate
+5) Civil control of the earth's exhaustible resources e.g. fossil fuels

 Group 2 components of the social contract that

-While the objective of the city/state social contract will be to maintain sustainability in the years 2100 to 2400 the objective of this second social contract is help a global population of 7.2 billion people gracefully bow out of existence.
+While the objective of the city/state social contract will be to maintain sustainability in the years 2100 to 2400 the objective of this second social contract is help a global population of 7.6 billion people gracefully bow out of existence.
 That is decrease in size to zero in one human lifetime -- 80 to 100 years.
-If there are no children, achieving zero population is automatic.
+If there are no children in this group, achieving zero population size is automatic.

 For the most part, the second social contract is similar to what we have now with the following additions and subtractions.

 Universal sterility and lottery permits to allow births.

 A birthed child and its parents move to a city/state.